common name: blister beetles

 Introduction - Distribution - Description - Life Cycle - Annotated List of Species - Medical and Veterinary Importance - Crop Damage - Selected References

 The family Meloidae, the blister beetles, contains about 2500 species, divided among 120 genera and four subfamilies (Bologna and Pinto 2001).
-Florida has 26 species, only a small fraction of the total number in the U.S., but nearly three times that in the West Indies (Selander and Bouseman 1960).
-Adult beetles are phytophagous, feeding especially on plants in the families Amaranthaceae, Compositae, Leguminosae, and Solanaceae.
+Florida has 26 species, only a small fraction of the total number in the U.S., but nearly three times that of the West Indies (Selander and Bouseman 1960).
+Adult beetles are phytophagous, feeding especially on plants in the families Amaranthaceae, Asteraceae, Leguminosae, and Solanaceae.
 Most adults eat only floral parts, but some, particularly those of Epicauta spp., eat leaves as well.

 Figure 1.
 Adult Epicauta floridensis Werner (left), and E. cinerea Forster (right).
 Photograph by Lyle J. Buss, University of Florida.